ferrance/dizave42/readme.md

 ### Function Layer
 ![Number Layer](images/layer-fun.png)
 Function keys.
 Accessed via one shot from the number layer.
-I kept this the same as Miryoku.
+I kept the left hand almost the same as Miryoku.
 I almost never use any of the keys on this layer.
+Qwerty and colemak keys switch the default layer between qwerty and colemak.

 RGB controls are on the right half of this layer.
 The lower left (DZ_WIN) switches between windows and mac mode.